 The atomic number is:

-The number of protons in the nucleus of the atom.
+the number of protons in the nucleus of the atom.

 The mass number is:

-The number of protons and neutrons in the nucleus of the atom.
+the number of protons and neutrons in the nucleus of the atom.

-Here is one last example:
+Example #3: Here is one more example:

 The 22 is the atomic number for titanium and 48 is its mass number.
 The number of neutrons is 48 minus 22 = 26.